bquigley1/finix-payment-sheet-react-native/README.md

 # finix-payment-sheet-react-native

-React Native module for Finix payment sheet integration with full iOS and Android support.
+**Unofficial** React Native / Expo Turbo Module for integrating the **Finix Payment Sheet** on iOS and Android.
+Provides a unified JavaScript API to launch the Finix native payment sheet in both bare React Native and Expo (managed or bare) projects.

 ## Features